intel/llvm/sycl/doc/design/PrivateAlloca.md

     ElementType, DecorateAddress> aligned_private_alloca(kernel_handler &kh);
 ```

-As builtins cannot be passed template arguments, the original function
+As builtins cannot be passed template arguments,
-declaration is used both in Sema and CodeGen.
-See the original source for
-documentation of each of these template parameters.
+`Sema::CheckIntelSYCLAllocaBuiltinFunctionCall` and
+`CodeGenFunction::EmitIntelSYCLAllocaBuiltin` do not use the builtin for
+checking or code generation.
+Instead, the original function declaration is
+queried and used.

 Following `__builtin_alloca_with_align`, `Alignment` must be lower than
 `std::numeric_limits<int32_t>::max() / 8`.

+Note using `clang::builtin_alias` required modification to code checking this
+attribute to add SYCL to the list of contexts in which you can use
+it.
+Implementation of this extension upstream would need to port these changes
+upstream or modify code generation and sema of `private_alloca` and
+`aligned_private_alloca` APIs.

 ### `llvm.sycl.alloca.*` intrinsic